For the next Cognitive Bootcamp, I wanted to experiment with a format that is

 I charge a fair amount of money (and plan to charge more as I become more confident in the curriculum), because:

-• People thinking it’s worth paying for is a crux.
+People thinking it’s worth paying for is a crux of mine.
 If I didn’t think I could ultimately generate thousands of dollars worth of value for people, I would give up on the project.
-Charging money makes it harder to delude myself that I’m helping people.
+Charging money makes it harder to delude myself that I’m helping.

-• It soft-filters for the pre-requisites.
+It soft-filters for the pre-requisites.
 Because the workshop isn’t a 101 workshop, I want to filter for people who have some degree of “already having your shit together”, for which “can afford to consider paying serious money for a workshop” is a proxy.
 (I realize that will exclude some people unnecessarily.
-But given the other two goals
+But given the other goals, it seems like the right balance)

 In general, if you didn’t feel like you got your money’s worth, I prefer to solve this by giving you some free followup coaching until you feel like you got your money’s worth.